Student life isn’t always glamorous, but it sure has its travel perks!

 Exploring a new destination

-whether traveling with a student group is right for you?
+you determine whether traveling with a student group is right for you?
 Here are a few of the key pros and cons to help you decide:

 PRO: Built-in friendships